shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/world-generation-ore.md

 1. The block state we want to generate (the default block state of our copper ore block).
 2. The world we want generate in (the `World` we've been passed).
 3. The random we want to use to generate (the `Random` we've been passed).
-4. The X position we want to generate at (the `chunkX` value multipled by 16, because chunks are 16x16).
+4. The X position we want to generate at (the `chunkX` value multiplied by 16, because chunks are 16x16).
 5. The Z position we want to generate at (the `chunkZ` value multiplied by 16, because chunks are 16x16).
 6. The minimum Y position we want to generate at (16).
 7. The maximum Y position we want to generate at (64).